iamtalhaasghar/Fiverr-Online-Staying-Tool/README.md

   <li>You can specify the sleep time.</li>
   <li>You can see how many times the mouse was clicked using the tool.</li>
 </ul>

+# Spread, Share and Show your Love for everyone and for this project.